-In 1974, the philosopher Thomas Nagel proposed that a bat's feeling of being alive must be very different from a human's.
-After all, a human body is very different from a bat body, with its wings, blindness, sonar, and tiny size.
-Nagel believed he couldn't accurately conceive of a bat's experience: "In so far as I can imagine this (which is not very far), it tells me only what it would be like for me to behave as a bat behaves.
+The philosopher Thomas Nagel once proposed that the feeling of being alive must be very different for a bat than for a human.
+Bats are tiny and blind.
+They have wings and sonar.
+Nagel tried to imagine what it would be like to be a bat, but concluded: "In so far as I can imagine this (which is not very far), it tells me only what it would be like for me to behave as a bat behaves.
 But that is not the question.
 I want to know what it is like for a bat to be a bat."

-As a philosopher interested in the mind-body problem, Nagel's approach to animal experience was through consciousness.
+Nagel was thinking about the mind-body problem, so his approach to animal experience was through consciousness.
 This website approaches it through speed.
-Some animals are blazing fast.
+Some animals are lightning fast.
 Others are pitifully slow.
 But slow and fast are relative terms.
 Four miles per hour doesn't feel very fast to a human: it's approximately one body-length per second.
 But to a small insect it's approximately 100 body-lengths per second.
 A human traveling that fast would be going 20,000 miles per hour!
 This is why some animals' brains process visual stimuli much faster than ours, and why they have better reflexes (think about how hard it is to swat a fly).
 What does it feel like to comprehend the world at such speeds?
-You can only try to imagine it.
-But this website will at least give you the definitive numbers.
+This website tries to help you imagine it.

-1. The site's author (me) is neither a primary source (eg, an animal behaviorist), nor an authoritative evaluator of animal behavioral data.
-I have no training in this field, I'm just a guy that likes animals and thinks about how fast they go.
+1. The site's author (me) is not a primary source (eg, a zoologist).
+I have no training in this field, I'm just a guy that likes animals and sometimes tries to imagine being one.